Usage policies and legal¶

 All users of the cluster may inspect the usage information and job statistics of the entire cluster (including all other users).

 Data related to usage remains as long as the user has an active Triton account.
-Technical logging data allows accounting and reporting, and may be kept indefinitely.
+Technical logging data allows accounting and reporting, and may be kept as long as needed for security and reporting purposes (indefinitely).
 Where possible, this may be in anonymous form.

 Data is stored in Finland in Aalto or CSC approved facilities.
 Access is only via Aalto account.